|

 References (see below)

-Bengtsson, M. et al. Gene-expression profiling in single cells from the
+M. et al. Gene-expression profiling in single

 pancreatic islets of Langerhans reveals lognormal distribution of mRNA